If you go to Amazon now, you’ll find many grow lights that are labeled 2000K, 3000K, 4000K, etc.

 More specifically, a Kelvin rating won’t tell you about the wavelength composition of light and the intensities of each wavelength on the spectrum.

 We’re learning more information today about the effects of specific light frequencies on plant growth.
 So, it’s no longer simply about red vs. blue light.

-Although new LED grow lights emit sun-like white light, their spectrums usually vary greatly from each other and looking at Kelvin ratings (if the manufacturer provides it) is not enough.
+Although new LED grow lights emit sun-like white light, their spectrums usually vary greatly from each other, and looking at Kelvin ratings (if the manufacturer provides them) is not enough.

 You could have two LED grow lights that have the same color temperature but different spectrums and wavelength intensities.

-But that isn’t enough because the combination and the number of each type of diodes used will also affect the overall spectrum.
+But that isn’t enough because the combination and the number of each type of diode used will also affect the overall spectrum.